Health & Safety Stats - Leveraging Data To Build Safer Workplaces In 2025

 8 mins

-This report features key information points that can aid organizations in understanding trends around workplace health and safety.
-It also covers how companies can use EHS data to develop more informed response plans and training programs, mitigate risks, and, ultimately, prevent fatalities in the workplace.
+It also covers how companies can use EHS statistics to develop more informed response plans and training programs, mitigate risks, and, ultimately, prevent fatalities in the workplace.

 Nonfatal Workplace Incidents Statistics

-• This shows a 7.5% increase in workplace injuries and illnesses reported by employers compared to data in 2021.
+• This shows an 8.4% decrease in workplace injuries and illnesses reported by employers compared to data in 2022.

 Analysis of Nonfatal Incidents

-• This may also be the main driver of the increase in workplace illnesses in 2022, which reached 460,700 reported cases.
+• This may also be the main driver of the decrease in workplace illnesses in 2023, which reached 100,200 cases.

 From 2021 to 2022, the following causes were associated with the most DART cases: